 It's the same with LEDs.
 If you were to place a set of white LEDs with a set of red LEDs, you’d be amazed at how different they look.
 All the extra color control settings you have with LEDs (dimming, color temperature, etc.) should be harnessed for different effects and moods.
 The right combination can be the difference between awesome and awful.

 Take the orangey-yellow that many of us love for our kitchen lighting.
 It’s produced by a combination of red and yellow with a hint of blue.
 We can also get that feeling from red LEDs.
 Mixing these colors gives us more light and is typically used in restaurants.
 Finding these combinations for particular applications is one of the benefits of having so much control over light color with LEDs.

 How To Identify The Color Temperature of Lighting You Are Buying

 When you are shopping for kitchen lights, for instance, it is normal to see different color temperatures mentioned in their specifications.

 The light source’s color temperature influences the colors you see in the room.
-Lower color temperatures create a more comfortable light and look great with warm color tones while higher color temperatures make light that is more natural and easy on your eyes and look great with cool color schemes.
+Lower color temperatures create a more comfortable light and look great with warm color tones, while higher color temperatures make light that is more natural and look great with cool color schemes.

 When buying LED lights it’s best to choose a lamp that has a color temperature range from 3000K (warm white) to 5000K (cool white).